UPPMAX/programming_formalisms/common_practices/exercises/exercises_code_review.md

 > - Who would ideally be involved?
 > - Any particular practices you would use?

+> The Code review exercise (from broken URL `https://carpentries-incubator.github.io/python-intermediate-development/41-code-review/index.html`)
-> [The Code review exercise](https://carpentries-incubator.github.io/python-intermediate-development/41-code-review/index.html) by [The Carpentries](https://carpentries.org/) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+> by [The Carpentries](https://carpentries.org/) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
 Modifications were made to simplify contents.

 ## Exercise 3: writing a Code Review